Skip to main content

 LP communications and IR

 Quarterly letters, capital call narratives, and fund updates are AI-drafted.
-LPs reading them have started asking how the drafts are produced.
-Two have already added AI-disclosure clauses to their side letters.
+LPs reading them may ask how the drafts are produced and where the underlying data passed through.

 Surface